mbdebbeler/mbdebbeler.github.io/_posts/2019-11-6-Parsing-Recipes-In-Elixir.md

   end
 ```

-Because Elixir is built on Erlang, `leex` comes baked in!
-When you run your code, `Mix` will compile that `.xrl` file into a `.erl` file.
-So easy!

-The list of tokens generated looks like this:
+The tokens look like this:

 ```Elixir
 [